validatedpatterns/docs/content/learn/_index.md

 ---
-title: "Learn about Hybrid Cloud Patterns"
+title: "Learn about Validated Patterns"
 menu:
   main:
     weight: 20
     name: Learn
 ---

-Find out more information about Hybrid Cloud Patterns and how they work.
+Find out more information about Validated Patterns and how they work.